To deal with despair, create hope. According to one dictionary, despair is one or more of the following:

 How to Deal with Despair

 The first step in dealing with despair is acknowledging it.
-After reading the definitions and explanations, if you feel you are dealing with despair, acknowledge it.
-Own that feeling because facing it is the only way you can start to change it.
+Own the feeling because facing it is the only way you can start to change it.

 With the label of despair, begin to come up with the reasons for it.
 It doesn’t matter what those reasons are, as small or large as they are, write them down.

-Vocalize the reason and then contradict it.
+Next, vocalize the reason and contradict it.
 For example, you may not be able to walk a far distance, and that may be one of your reasons for despair.
 Say out loud, “Despite not being able to walk a far distance, I am still able to do many things sitting down.
 What would I like to do from the comfort of my home?”